KDE/digikam-doc/maintenance_tools/maintenance_metadata.rst

     The digiKam Maintenance Options to Synchronize Metadata

-This process synchronize items metadata with database contents.
+This **Metadata Synchronizer** tool synchronizes items metadata, that is metadata stored in the image files, with metadata stored in the digiKam database.
 The operation **Direction** can be:

     - From the database to files.